Happy International Transgender Day of Visibility! + Resources for Your Inclusive Journey

 2. We oppose discrimination

 Oxfam works to tackle discrimination and inequality, whether on the basis of race, sex, gender or sexuality.
+We also oppose discrimination on the grounds of beliefs, where these do not cause harm to others.
 We take an intersectional approach – recognising the way that different identities and inequalities interact to create unique experiences, of both oppression and privilege.

 On our journey to becoming anti-racist in everything that we do, we will work to put the experiences of black trans people at the centre, and always recognise the role that race plays in the experiences of gender.